Patriotic Party (Turkey): Political positions

-The party is closely aligned with the nationalist ideology named ulusalcılık and has been described as left-wing, and left-wing nationalist.
+The party is closely aligned with the nationalist ideology named Ulusalcılık and has been described as left-wing, and left-wing nationalist.
 It officially supports Kemalism.
 Article 1 of the Basic Principles section of the party charter states that "The Patriotic Party is the vanguard party fighting for the common national power of the Turkish working class, peasants, artisans and craftsmen, public employees, intellectual laborers, national industrialists and merchants.
 The Patriotic Party embraces the nationalist, pro-people and socialist accumulation of the Turkish Revolution under a single discipline on the basis of the Party's charter and program."

 The party also supports the ruling People's Alliance, which is right-wing and conservative in nature, though it is not a member.
 Perinçek has stated that "[r]epublicans, nationalists, populists, socialists and revolutionaries all unite in one party, the Patriotic Party".
 According to its charter, the party advocates for a "national democratic revolution", calls for "ideological independence" and organizes itself on the basis of democratic centralism.

 Foreign policy

 The party is strongly pro-Russia and pro-China and anti-American because of its Eurasianist ideology.
 It is also strongly anti-NATO and advocates for Turkey's departure from it.
 It is also Eurosceptic and against Turkey's EU candidacy.
 The Patriotic Party supports strong relations with countries such as Iran and North Korea.
 It also has strong party-to-party relations with parties such as the Chinese Communist Party and the Workers' Party of Korea.

 The party strongly opposes the current Turkish intervention in Syria and promoted better ties with the Assad government.
 In 2022, the party and its leader, Doğu Perinçek, openly supported Vladimir Putin and the 2022 Russian invasion of Ukraine. saying that "it is the weapon that Russia is currently using that brings peace and tranquility".
+The party congratulated the Alternative for Germany (AfD) following its victory in the 2026 Saxony-Anhalt state election, and said calling AfD "far-right and racist" was American propaganda.